chatwoot/docs/docs/user-guide/add-agent-settings.md

 </div>

+OR, Click on Settings → Agents.

+You will be redirected to the Agents management page as shown below.

-The Below Section will Open.
-Your Name will be listed by default as Administrator -  Administrator will have access to all Chatwoot features enabled for your account, including settings, along with all of a normal agents' privileges.
+Your Name will be listed by default as Administrator.
+Administrators have access to all Chatwoot features enabled for your account, including Settings.
 <div align="center">

 <img src={require('./images/addagentsettings2.png').default} width="800" alt="Chatwoot Agent Screen" />

 </div>

-Click on Add Agent button on the Top Right Hand Side.
+Click on the “Add Agent” button on the Top Right Hand Side.

 A pop up window will open in which you can enter the details of the Agent like name, role and email address.

 <div align="center">